 RemoteBoot is not compatible with laptop computers, all-in-ones, or Apple iMacs as it requires standard power and reset interfaces.

 RemoteBoot allows for the computer to remain accessible from the internet while it is off by enabling it to be turned on remotely.
 After it has been turned on, traditional software packages such as Teamviewer, VNC or SSH can be used to access programs and files on the computer.

 By allowing your computer to be off when it would normally stay on saves you 438 kilowatt hours, about half the amount a clothes drier uses in one year and generates 420 kilograms of carbon dioxide to produce (assuming 50 W idle power).

 RemoteBoot reduces the idle power consumption of your computer by 99%

-All components required to connect Remoteboot to a desktop computer are included, installation and configuration is required.
-RemoteBook installation instructions can be found here.
+All components required to connect RemoteBoot to a desktop computer are included.
+Installation and configuration are required.
+RemoteBoot installation instructions can be found here.

 |Motherboard Support Needed?||No||Yes|